 - Pinch split shot above the stop-knot.

-I’ve fished this build pretty extensively on spring run landlocks and rainbows with egg patterns when high, fast water means there’s plenty of debris to lose flies on.
+I’ve fished this build pretty extensively on spring run landlocks and rainbows with nymphs and egg patterns when high, fast water means there’s plenty of debris to lose flies on.
 It only takes about 20 seconds longer to put this build together than to tie on a new fly.

 Getting the fly down to the fish is the most important piece of the puzzle.
 You’ll need to adjust how much weight you use based on the water type, depth, current, etc.